RedTeam-TG/0xs3rgi0.github.io/posts/Lame.md

 ![Screenshot 2021-12-11 05:01:36](https://user-images.githubusercontent.com/93042298/145669360-d58da88f-6592-47f6-a9a8-661277d1e673.png)

-We can clearly see that there’s a Metasploit module of this exploit by the name “Username map script”, so let’s attempt to look for it in msfconsole:
+We can clearly see that there’s a Metasploit module of this exploit by the name `Username map script`,so let’s attempt to look for it in msfconsole:

 ![Screenshot 2021-12-11 05:05:21](https://user-images.githubusercontent.com/93042298/145669506-796baf79-6066-4915-a423-2cf86ef254b7.png)